MrYsLab/python_banyan/docs/install.md

 python3 -V
 ```

-You should see something similar to this screen shot:
+You should see something similar to this screenshot:

 ![](./images/windows_python.png)